Travelling Salesman

 0)

-Scoring is based on the length of the path.
+The score is the length of the path.
+The objective is to minimize the score.

 Example